orientechnologies/orientdb-docs/sql/SQL-Functions.md

 - `sourceVertex` is the source vertex where to start the path
 - `destinationVertex` is the destination vertex where the path ends
 - `direction`, optional, is the direction of traversing.
 By default is "BOTH" (in+out).
 Supported values are "BOTH" (incoming and outgoing), "OUT" (outgoing) and "IN" (incoming)
 - `edgeClassName`, optional, is the edge class to traverse.
 By default all edges are crossed.
-Since 2.0.9 and 2.1-rc2
+Since 2.0.9 and 2.1-rc2.
+This can also be a list of edge class names (eg. `["edgeType1", "edgeType2"]`)
 - `additionalParams` (since v 2.1.12), optional, here you can pass a map of additional parametes (Map<String, Object> in Java, JSON from SQL).
 Currently allowed parameters are
    - 'maxDepth': integer, maximum depth for paths (ignore path longer that 'maxDepth')